 District and borough councils deal with all other types of planning applications.

 1APP is the name for the national standard planning application forms for waste and county developments.

 For more information about 1APP please go to the National Planning Portal (opens in a new window).

-Information on the way we deal with planning applications and the standards we seek to acheive, are set out in our 'Planning Development Control Charter' which can be accessed on the processing applications page.
+Information on the way we deal with planning applications and the standards we seek to achieve, are set out in our 'Planning Development Control Charter' which can be accessed on the processing applications page.

 We are responsible for ensuring that developments that have been approved are carried out in accordance with the requirements imposed on permissions and that regular monitoring visits are made to sites to check operations.